briemla/hamcrest-file/README.md

 # hamcrest-file
-Matcher to compare the content of files in regression tests
+Provides matchers to compare the content of files in regression tests